-The 2021 Senior Academic Tutor, Nathan Pinchbeck and Junior Academic Tutors Georgia Cash and Sara Smith, work in conjunction with the Academic Director, Dr Sarah Moller, to cultivate an environment where academic achievement is fostered and promoted.
+The 2022 Senior Academic Tutor, Caitlin McMahon and Junior Academic Tutors Marni Clark and Raener Miller, work in conjunction with the Academic Director, Dr Sarah Moller, to cultivate an environment where academic achievement is fostered and promoted.
 Support for first year students is delivered via a series of initiatives aimed at making transition to university a positive and enriching experience.
 For the duration of their first year at College, new students are mentored by senior students who act as tutors in discipline-specific tutorial groups, which are held regularly to offer support, guidance and course-related advice.

 In order to equip them for the rigours of university study, first year students also participate in a program of introductory seminars which specifically address themes and questions pertinent to their first year at university.
 All students have access to over 20 Supervised Study Sessions throughout the week, which offer a distraction-free environment to help them stick to routines and stay on top of their study load.

 Across all year levels, students are invited to participate in academic review panels, in which the College’s academic staff and Aquinas alumni interview students on their individual progress.
 These reviews offer students the opportunity to reflect on their academic journey and to seek guidance if needed.
 Individual academic support is provided for students who are struggling to attain Pass grades in specific subjects, and, where appropriate, students can request extra tutorial assistance.